Jordanw1126/deep-learning-challenge/README.md

 Summary
 The model did not achieved moderate success in predicting charitable application outcomes, with an accuracy of 75%.
-Preprocessing and feature engineering were crucial for achieving this performance.
+Preprocessing and feature engineering were crucial for achieving this performance but ultimately the model was not successful.

 Recommendation for Alternative Models
 Consider using a Gradient Boosting Model: